 You are now ready for the second step in construction project management.

 You create a project outline that shows how you will proceed through each phase of your construction project.
 Use a process flow chart to decide how you will handle different events that might come up along the way, and you reduce the odds of unneeded complications.
 Your outline should include a basic overview of your entire project from start to finish, but it should also break your project down into smaller sections.
 Keep a digital and physical copy of your outline.

 Defining roles is an essential part of any construction project management plan.

-In this stage, you decide the areas of your project for which your team members are responsible.
+In this stage, you decide the areas of your project for which your project managers are responsible.
 Decide who will manage and supervise various parts of the project and who will approve additional expenses that might come up along the way.
 If someone hired you to complete a construction project, you need a contact within the company to validate any required project changes.